tmpg/secws/lab500/lab500_database_vault.md

-# Lab 5: Database Vault
+# Lab 4: Database Vault

 Security best practices dictates that it is **no longer acceptable** for over-privileged users (e.g. DBAs) to see sensitive data in the systems they manage.
-For instance, DBAs managing a health care system should not be able to see patients data.
+For instance, DBAs managing a health care system should not be able to see patient data.
 In this lab, we will see how Oracle Database Vault enforces these practices.

 ![](./images/DB_VAULT_EXAMPLE.png)